 The C (Do) string in violin format does not exist in this series.
 However, it is available in viola version and you can buy it separately.

-5-string sets are available for sale.
+4-string and 5-string sets are available for sale.

 This series offers all strings, from the 4th to the 7th string.
 However, you will need to buy a 4-string set and then buy the other strings separately.